Shridath Ramphal

-Shridath Ramphal is an Earth Charter International Commission member.
+Ramphal was an Earth Charter International Commission member.

 Biography

-Ramphal was born in New Amsterdam, British Guiana, to an Indo-Guyanese family.
+Ramphal was born in New Amsterdam, British Guiana, to an Indo-Guyanese family, and was the eldest of the five children of Grace and Jimmy Ramphal, a Presbyterian schoolteacher and pioneer of secondary education in the colony, who later became the first Guyanese person to be appointed to a government post when he was made a commissioner in the department of labour soon after the outbreak of the Second World War.
+One of his grandmothers left British India after refusing to commit sati and emigrated to British Guiana under the Indian indenture system.
 After attending schools in Georgetown, Ramphal studied law at King's College London, graduating with LL.B. and LL.M. degrees.
 He was called to the bar at Gray's Inn in London in 1951.
 As a pupil barrister he worked with the British politician and lawyer Dingle Foot.
 Ramphal continued studying law for a year at Harvard Law School in the US on a 1962 Guggenheim Fellowship.

 Ramphal started his legal career as a Crown Counsel in the Attorney-General's Office in 1953, becoming Solicitor-General and then Assistant Attorney-General of the short-lived West Indies Federation.
 After a period in private practice in Jamaica, he returned to British Guiana in 1965 to be the Attorney General.
 Two years later, he was also appointed Minister of State in the Ministry of External Affairs, later becoming Minister of Justice (from 1973) and Minister of Foreign Affairs (from 1972).
 In 1975, he left Guyana to become Commonwealth Secretary-General.

-He also served as the Chancellor of the University of Warwick from 1989 to 2002, at the University of the West Indies from 1989 to 2003, and at the University of Guyana from 1990 to 1992.
+He also served as the Chancellor of the University of Warwick from 1989 to 2002, of the University of the West Indies from 1989 to 2003, and of the University of Guyana from 1990 to 1992.

 During Ramphal's time as Commonwealth Secretary-General, the United Kingdom represented by Margaret Thatcher was found to be in a minority of one on the issue of economic sanctions against apartheid South Africa.

 With Ingvar Carlsson, he was in 1995 one of the co-chairs of the Commission on Global Governance, which reported on issues of international development, international security, globalization and global governance.

+Ramphal died on 30 August 2024, at the age of 95.